-The Company incurs risks through the general conduct of insurance operations, including credit, liquidity, operational and concentration risk.
-Whilst also being exposed to broader risks such as strategic risk, reputational risk, sustainability risks and various other emerging risks.
+The Company incurs risks through the general conduct of insurance operations, including credit, liquidity, underwriting, business and operational risk.
+Emerging, concentration, reputational, strategic and sustainability risks are also separately considered given the impact they could potentially have on the Company's business strategy or its stakeholders.